 - Bicyclists can be especially difficult for drivers to see at night if cyclists are not wearing the proper safety gear.

 - Driver error, such as failing to obey traffic laws, can result in potentially fatal bicycle accidents.
 Other examples of driver negligence that can cause serious bicycle accidents include driver intoxication, driver fatigue and driver distraction.

 Bicycle Accident Injuries and Lawsuits

 In the event that another driver’s negligence played a role in causing a bicycle accident, accident victims may be entitled to compensation for their injuries, property damage, medical bills and mental anguish.

 Specific bicycle accident injuries that can be the basis of civil lawsuits include (but are not limited to):

-What Happens if a Cyclist Causes an Accident?
+What can Happen if the Cyclist Causes an Accident

 Cyclists who cause accidents are, like anyone liable for an accident, responsible for the damages.
 It is important to note, however, that even when insured, it is unlikely that a cyclist’s car insurance will cover property or vehicle damage.
 Private insurance may be an option.
 Here’s the thing: the only way to know for certain who caused an accident is through a comprehensive investigation.
 Liability may be shared or the accident may have made it look as if one party was responsible when in fact it was something else entirely.
 This is one of the most compelling reasons to hire an attorney.